INRIA/scikit-learn-mooc/slides/learning_validation_curves.md

 ???

-If we fit a polynomial of degree 9 on a small dataset, we will not have enough data and we will be in an overfit situation.
-As a result the train error will be low, but the test error will be high.
+If we fit a polynomial of degree 9 on a small dataset, we will not have enough data and we will be in an overfitting situation.
+As a result the train error will be low, and the test error high.

 ---